larssonhthomas-afk/writebase-docs/docs/008-backlog-and-roadmap.md

 - [ ] DEPLOY: Add GIT-Repository to Vercel and autodeploy.
 - [ ] WORKSPACE: Adding new.
-Default project is PROJECT.
+The default project is PROJECT.
 Default Name is Primary field (for e.g. Name).
 - [ ] WORKSPACE: Adding an new to same already connected Db.
 - [ ] AGENTS: Test with "Outline" and add what fields and select to define the whole Agent, and Output.
 - [ ] AGENT: Writing Coach - inline @writer #tagg comment